OBaruch/Obaruch/README.md

 ---

 ## 💫 About Me
 Hello!
 I'm **Omar Baruch M. López** (OBaruch on GitHub), a Data and AI Specialist with extensive experience in developing Machine Learning models and automating processes.
-I have implemented solutions in corporate environments such as Bosch, optimizing data flows and analyzing large volumes of information.
+I have implemented solutions in various corporate environments, optimizing data flows and analyzing large volumes of information.
 I specialize in technologies such as Alteryx, Oracle, SQL, Power BI, Python, TensorFlow, Keras, Scikit-Learn, and HuggingFace, and I am passionate about applying artificial intelligence to transform business and financial processes.

 ---